google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

             break
         }

-        // Wait if there are too many active handle goroutines and
+        // Wait if there are too many active handle goroutines and acquire the
-        // acquire the semaphore.
+        // semaphore.
+If the context is canceled, stop waiting and start
+        // shutting down.
         select {
         case sem <- struct{}{}:
         case <-ctx.Done():